 Guiding Principles #2 - The University of Guelph and all employees share responsibility for supporting the well-being of the whole person and providing a vibrant campus that is inclusive and respectful, where everyone is valued.

-All faculty and staff acknowledge joint responsibility for promoting and maintaining a healthy workplace, and for taking personal responsibility of managing their well-being effectively.
+All faculty and staff acknowledge joint responsibility for promoting and maintaining a healthy workplace, and for taking personal responsibility for managing their well-being effectively.
 Leadership and employees work together collaboratively to steward well-being and provide campus environments that are vibrant and inclusive, open and respectful, where University members and visitors alike know they are valued.
 The University of Guelph’s Healthy Workplace Initiative is designed for all employees across the institution, regardless of an individual’s present level of health and overall well-being.

 Guiding Principles #3 - The University of Guelph’s customized, evidence-based Healthy Workplace Plan harnesses the strengths, unique capacities and broad interdisciplinary knowledge of staff, faculty, and students